Vision-as-Inverse-Graphics Agent via Interleaved Multimodal Reasoning: Introduction

 \section{Introduction}

 Consider the images in~\cref{fig:teaser_multi_agent}.
 What would it take to recreate these scenes symbolically in a graphics engine like Blender?
-Starting from scratch, we would need to write code that crafts or imports appropriate assets, establishes scene layout, places objects and the camera properly, configures materials and lighting parameters, and even defines physics---all to produce an accurate render.
-Such an ability would result in compositional scene representations that can be easily manipulated or simulated for applications like robot training or creating interpretable digital twins.
-This capability represents achieving ``vision-as-inverse-graphics'', a longstanding aspiration of computer vision since the very first Computer Vision thesis from Larry Roberts on the blocks world in 1963 \citep{Roberts1963_MachinePerception3D}.
+Starting from scratch, we would need to write code that crafts or imports appropriate assets, establishes scene layout, places objects, and configures materials and lighting.
+Such an ability would yield compositional scene representations, easily manipulated for applications like robot training or interpretable digital twins.
+This capability represents achieving ``vision-as-inverse-graphics'', a longstanding aspiration since Larry Roberts' seminal 1963 thesis on the blocks world \citep{Roberts1963_MachinePerception3D}.